GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

 page in an iframe (as opposed to a script included from a different origin) a trial token must be provided in the page, registered for its origin.

-Always do [feature detection](/blog/privacy-sandbox-unified-origin-trial/#topics) before attempting to use an origin trial API.
+Always do [feature detection](#feature-detection) before attempting to use an origin trial API.

-{% endDetails %}

 ## Get and set topics {: #epoch}